These 14 Mexican restaurants around San Diego are a total must-try if you’re looking to enjoy some of San Diego’s finest.

 1. Aqui es Texcoco, Chula Vista

 This Mexican restaurant specializes in lamb “barbacoa” as a homage to Texcoco, the Mexican region considered to be the birthplace of barbacoa–lamb covered in maguey leaves and slow-roasted for hours.
-Make sure to wear your stretchy pants when you visit Texcoco, this spot serves family-style dishes featuring loin, rib meat as well as cabeza, sesos, and pancita (tripe), with a complimentary cup of seasoned lamb broth to dip into!
+Make sure to wear your stretchy pants when you visit Texcoco.
+This spot serves family-style dishes featuring loin, rib meat, as well as Cabeza, sesos, and pancita (tripe), with a complimentary cup of seasoned lamb broth to dip into!

 2. El Indio, Mission Hills

-3. Café Coyote, Old Town
+4. Café Coyote, Old Town

-Find it at 2461 San Diego Ave.
+Location: 2461 San Diego Ave.

-4. Puesto Mexican Bar & Kitchen, Seaport Village
+5. Puesto Mexican Bar & Kitchen, Seaport Village

-Find it at 789 W Harbor Dr Suite 155, 5010 Mission Center Rd or 1026 Wall Street.
+Location: 789 W Harbor Dr. Suite 155, 5010 Mission Center Rd

-5. Tacos El Gordo, Chula Vista
+6. Tacos El Gordo, Chula Vista

 This Tijuana-inspired taquería is best known for its wide variety of street tacos and meats.
 At Tacos El Gordo you’ll find plenty of tempting taco options all the way from adobada (spiced pork) to cabeza (head) and buche (stomach).
 At this popular eatery, you’ll also find other Mexican traditional dishes including sopes, tostadas, mulas and decadent fries loaded with your favorite choice of meat, cheese and other fresh toppings.
 Yum!